 Selecting the Right Consulting Firm

-There are many factors to consider when bringing in outside consulting.
+There are many factors to consider when bringing in outside consultants.
 Important attributes to look for when selecting your consulting firm is that they plan ahead to make optimal use of your team’s time with well-planned meetings, focused agendas, clear timelines, and a measure of flexibility.
 Additionally, choosing a firm that sees themselves as a partner and is dedicated to understanding your business, your goals, and your situation are critical factors driving successful engagements and creating value.